crisnguyendev/swiftui-clean-architecture/README.md

       ```
   - **Data:**
     - Implements the repository pattern to abstract data access.
-    - Combines remote API calls with local caching strategies for offline support.
+    - Combines remote API calls with local caching strategies (SwiftData) for offline support.
   - **Presentation:**
     - Follows the MVVM pattern.
       - **ViewModel:** Manages state, search inputs, pagination (load more and pull-to-refresh), and offline data handling.